 6. Augmented Reality

-Case in point: there are already over 13 million installs of apps developed with Apple’s ARKit platform, and Google has released their competing platform, ARCore.
+Case in point: there are already over 13 million installs of apps developed with Apple’s ARKit platform, and Google has released its competing platform, ARCore.
 Nearly half of the installs from ARKit are games, but we expect augmented reality to make strides in retail, education, and medicine in 2019.

 7. Personalized User Experiences

-2019 will see an increase in personalized user experiences, because the technology to support it is more readily available.
-Machine learning and AI have given designers greater freedom in tailoring content to users based on their location, behavior, and persona / role.
+2019 will see an increase in personalized user experiences because the technology to support it is more readily available.
+Machine learning and AI have given designers greater freedom in tailoring content to users based on their location, behavior, and persona/role.